SAP-samples/teched2022-XP160/exercises/2_Set up/1_System.md

 </li>
 <li>SAP BTP <strong>account administrator</strong> privilege.</li>
 </ul>
-<p>SAP BTP Trial Accounts already have preconfigured a Cloud Foundry runtime environment and an SAP Business Application Studio development environment.</p>
-<p>You start with creating the SAP BTP trial account and setting up the SAP Launchpad Services on the next project board cards.</p>
-<p><strong>Skip the next Card in case you already have an SAP BTP Trial account!</strong></p>
+<p>You start with creating the SAP BTP trial account and setting up the SAP Launchpad Services on the next project board cards.<strong> Skip the next Card in case you already have an SAP BTP Trial account!</strong></p>
+<p>SAP BTP Trial Accounts already have preconfigured a Cloud Foundry runtime and an SAP Business Application Studio development environment.</p>